JaagaStartup/JaagaStartup.github.io/pages/events.md

 ## Terms

 - We will provide chairs, tables and basic AV equipment as required.
 Day of event operations and additional supplies will be your responsibility.
+- It's your responsibility to promote the event and get people there.
+If you tag us in social links we will reshare.
 - You need to make a full advance payment to block a space.
 - Damage to Jaaga Startup equipment, building or property will be charged to you.
 - When you leave you must clear the space provided and the premises such that it is as good (if not better) than how found it.